 as in the database case, $p_0$ is simply the average of delta functions placed at sample points.
-Given their unique shape and smoothness features, "Gaussian mixtures work best at matching local features of Gaussian mixtures" is a very reasonable assumption.\\ Instead of a query-based training approach, ADC trains its GMM predictor to maximize the log-likelihood function
+Given their unique shape and smoothness features, we can reasonably assume that Gaussian mixtures work best at matching local features of Gaussian mixtures.